-Gulshan Bafna is the visionary COO of Vinayak Group.
-In a parallel life, where he is away from the negotiating table, he is a pure traveller seeking unseen and unknown experiences, a true lover of world cultures, languages, souls, food, oceans, with interest in the wild and urban alike.
+Gulshan Bafna is the visionary, In a parallel life, where he is away from the negotiating table, he is a pure traveller seeking unseen and unknown experiences, a true lover of world cultures, languages, souls, food, oceans, with interest in the wild and urban alike.

 When making a trip to ‘the land of Down Under’, Tangalooma Island is a MUST go to.
 Hands down, you will regret it if you go there and do not be part of the experience of this island.
 Nature and the sights are good enough to give you the sense of being one with nature.
 Sitting about a 75-minute catamaran cruise from Brisbane, Australia, this place is one of the places that you have to see.
 It does not matter if you are travelling solo or travelling with family as I was.

 Yes, it was a trip to Australia in October of last year.
 It’s one of the best times of the year to visit.
 I along with my beautiful wife took this trip for twenty days, and it was fantastic.
 When I started planning the trip, people asked me not to miss was the Great Barrier Reef in Crain.
 They were not wrong.
 The Great Barrier Reef is the most breathtaking thing I have ever had to experience.

 Considered endangered, this is one of the world’s most stunning natural wonders.
 If you love the ocean there is almost none that compares.
 It is believed that the best time to visit it is between June and November every year, and luckily we got there just in time.